-Both violence in close relationships and sexual assault are punishable offences that the police are obligated to investigate.
+Both violence in close relationships and sexual assault and abuse are punishable offences that the police are obliged to investigate.
 Reporting an offence can be a vital step towards getting out of a violent relationship.

-The police must be aware that a punishable offence has taken place in order to intervene and investigate.
-This could be via you, the victim, reporting the offence, or another person notifying the police on your behalf.
-If the punishable offence occurred a long time ago – and a parent or perpetrator is deceased – you may still report the offence.
+The police must be made aware that a punishable offence has taken place in order to intervene and investigate.
+This could come from you as the victim reporting the offence, or another person notifying the police on your behalf.
+If the punishable offence occurred a long time ago – and is difficult to investigate or the perpetrator is deceased – you can still report the offence.

-When the police receive information about a serious case, they will sometimes be able to start their investigation and instigate criminal proceedings without a formal complaint having been made by the rape victim.
-This is called “public prosecution”.
+When the police receive information about a serious crime, they will sometimes be able to start their investigation and instigate criminal proceedings without a formal complaint having been made by the rape victim.
+This is called ‘public prosecution’.

-You don’t have to decide to report the offence before contacting the police
+You don’t have to decide to formally report the offence before contacting the police

-The police can also be a good collaboration partner and provide advice and guidance.
-You don’t have to decide to report the offence before contacting the police, nor do you have to state your name or the name of other parties who are involved.
-The police can offer an interpreter, when necessary.
+The police can also be a good conversation partner and provide advice and guidance.
+You don’t have to decide to formally report the offence before contacting the police, nor do you have to state your name or the name of other parties who are involved.
+The police can provide an interpreter when necessary.

-If you feel threatened, the police will consider solutions with you and take protective measures, when necessary.
+If you feel threatened, the police will work together with you and implement protective measures if necessary.

 If you are in acute danger, call the police on 112